View Source AWS.PaymentCryptographyData (aws-elixir v1.0.4)

 For more information, see Decrypt data in the Amazon Web Services Payment Cryptography User Guide.

-You can use an encryption key generated within Amazon Web Services Payment Cryptography, or you can import your own encryption key by calling ImportKey.
+You can use an decryption key generated within Amazon Web Services Payment Cryptography, or you can import your own decryption key by calling ImportKey.
 For this operation, the key must have KeyModesOfUse set to Decrypt.
 In asymmetric decryption, Amazon Web Services Payment Cryptography decrypts the ciphertext using the private component of the asymmetric encryption key pair.
 For data encryption outside of Amazon Web Services Payment Cryptography, you can export the public component of the asymmetric key pair by calling GetPublicCertificate.

 For symmetric and DUKPT decryption, Amazon Web Services Payment Cryptography supports TDES and AES algorithms.
 For EMV decryption, Amazon Web Services Payment Cryptography supports TDES algorithms.
 For asymmetric decryption, Amazon Web Services Payment Cryptography supports RSA.